Category: Physiology

 The kidneys perform a variety of important functions, such as filtering waste and excess water out of our blood, producing hormones and regulating the balance of sodium and other chemicals in our bodies.

-Why You May Have to Have It Out
+Why You May Need It Removed

 Conditions including cancer and injury may necessitate the removal of a kidney.